oneeve8/kobble-data/content/Tutorial2.md

 The Presentation icon is a presentation screen,
 The Markdown icon is the letter M,
 And the Link icon is a chain
+You will notice an icon with a square and an arrow, tapping that opens your link in

 Open a new window,
 Folder icon